 To summarize the combat lessons learned at HATTEN-RITTER-SHOFFEN is to enumerate many facts contributing to American armored doctrine evolving from World War II.
-Some of these lessons are: 1.
-Units must be given time to plan an operation, and these plans must all be directed toward the primary mission or objective.
-2. Plans must be simple but in sufficient detail to insure maximum coordination with adjacent units, and orders must be clear.
-To gain meximum effect from an armored division's great shock action, armor must be employed in mass, Piecemeal attacks must be avoided.
-4. Command must be contralized in a restricted area, and close and continuous liaison must always be maintained between all units.
-Armor must maintain the initiative to be successful.
-Its inherent flexibility must be employed to keep this initiative.
+Some of these lessons are:

-6. Camouflage must constantly be adopted to the terrain.
+- Units must be given time to plan an operation, and these plans must all be directed toward the primary mission or objective. - 2.
+Plans must be simple but in sufficient detail to insure maximum coordination with adjacent units, and orders must be clear. - 3.
+To gain maximum effect from an armored division's great shock action, armor must be employed in mass, Piecemeal attacks must be avoided. - 4.
+Command must be contralized in a restricted area, and close and continuous liaison must always be maintained between all units. - Armor must maintain the initiative to be successful.
+Its inherent flexibility must be employed to keep this initiative. - 6.
+Camouflage must constantly be adopted to the terrain. - 7.
+Artillery is a third partner in the tank-infantry team, particularly in the defense; and all elements must have confidence in its support. - 8.
+Armor should avoid fighting in towns or cities, for when it does, success depends primarily on armored infantry alone.